 The Mechanical Engineering Laboratories are designed as complements to the educational mission and research interests of the department.
 In addition to the extensive facilities for the support of student and faculty research, a variety of general use equipment is available.
-This includes machinery for the investigation of dynamic and static problems in engineering mechanics; a completely equipped materials science laboratory, including a scanning electron microscope, a water tunnel, and a wave channel; facilities for experimentation with air flows from incompressible through supersonic velocities; equipment for instruction in thermal transport phenomena; a laboratory for demonstrating nuclear engineering principles; and a fluid power control and fluidics laboratory.
-Currently being developed are a shipboard automation laboratory and a computer-aided graphics laboratory.
+This includes machinery for the investigation of dynamic and static problems in engineering mechanics; a completely equipped materials science laboratory, including a scanning electron microscope; a water tunnel, and a wave channel; facilities for experimentation with air flows from incompressible through supersonic velocities; equipment for instruction in thermal transport phenomena; a laboratory for demonstrating nuclear engineering principles; and an interactive computer graphics laboratory.
 Experimentation is further enhanced by a broad selection of analog and digital data acquisition and processing equipment and instrumentation.